 Client: University of Toronto Press (2023)

-Service: TEC copy edited this anthology for U of Toronto Press style in usage, punctuation, and spelling; corrected grammar errors; edited the notes and applied a consistent style across all thirteen chapters; and managed and edited the captions and alt-text for the nearly 150 images that can be found within this collection.
-Following the authors’ reviews of their respective chapters, TEC finalized all changes in the edited manuscript in preparation for production.
+Service: TEC copy edited the manuscript for U of Toronto Press style in usage, punctuation, and spelling; corrected grammar errors; and edited the notes and bibliography.
+Following the authors’ review of the edited text, we finalized all changes in the manuscript in preparation for production.